Pion $\beta$ decay and $\tau\to\pi\pi\nu_\tau$ beyond leading logarithms

 where $\bar \Box_\pi^{V(3)} (\mu_0)$ represents the nonperturbative matrix element, $\alpha_\chi(\mu_\chi)$ denotes the fine-structure constant in ChPT~\cite{Cirigliano:2023fnz}, while the couplings on the right-hand side refer to $\overline{\text{MS}}$.\footnote{The scale in $\alpha_s^{(3)}$ is chosen following Ref.~\cite{Gorbahn:2025ssv}.
 Replacing $\alpha^{(3)}_s (\mu) \to \alpha^{(3)}_s (\mu_0)$ would ensure exact analytic cancellation of $\mu_0$~\cite{Cirigliano:2023fnz}.} Combining Wilson coefficient and matrix element, we define the scheme-independent short-distance correction to the vector (Fermi) transitions\footnote{ The usual $S_\text{EW}$ correction corresponds to $1 + 2 \Delta \tilde S_\text{EW}(\mu_\chi)$.
 The tilde is introduced to indicate that now we include nonperturbative contributions.}

 With appropriate replacement of the external states in the transition-dependent nonperturbative matrix element $\bar\Box^V(\mu_0)$, this correction universally applies to the Fermi component of all $\beta$ decays.
-The dependence on $\mu_0$ cancels between $\bar\Box^V_\pi(\mu_0)$ and the explicit logarithms, up to terms beyond $\text{NLL}_s$ accuracy; the dependence on $\mu$ cancels between the scheme-independent Wilson coefficient $\bar C^{(3)}_\beta (\mu)$ (defined in \ref{app:RGE}) and the explicit logarithms; finally the dependence on $\mu_\chi$ cancels once one combines $g_V^\pi (\mu_\chi)$ with the chiral loops.
-Beyond one-loop order, the RG for $X_\ell(\mu_\chi,\mu,a)$ needs to be formulated at the level of $g_V^\pi(\mu_\chi)$ to account for the evolution of $\alpha_\chi(\mu_\chi)$, leading to
+The dependence on $\mu_0$ cancels between $\bar\Box^V_\pi(\mu_0)$ and the explicit logarithms, up to terms beyond $\text{NLL}_s$ accuracy; the dependence on $\mu$ cancels between the scheme-independent Wilson coefficient $\bar C^{(3)}_\beta (\mu)$~\cite{Supp} and the explicit logarithms; finally the dependence on $\mu_\chi$ cancels once one combines $g_V^\pi (\mu_\chi)$ with the chiral loops.
+Beyond one-loop order, RG corrections need to be included, see End Matter for details.